juanibiapina/gob/docs/daemon.md

 1. Client attempts to connect to socket
 2. If connection fails (daemon not running):
-   - Client executes itself in daemon mode as a detached process
+   - Client starts daemon as a detached process with `setsid`
-   - Daemon process auto-daemonizes:
-     - Double-fork to detach from parent
-     - Close stdin/stdout/stderr
-     - Create new session (setsid)
-     - Create socket
-     - Write PID to lock file
-     - Start listening
+   - Daemon creates socket and starts listening
    - Parent waits briefly for socket to appear
    - Retry connection
 3. If connection succeeds, proceed with request